 Use the Bus System Strategically

-Kanazawa does not have a subway, so buses are the main way to move between the station, Omicho Market, Kenrokuen, and the historic districts.
-The Kanazawa Loop Bus is the easiest option for most first-time visitors.
+Kanazawa’s buses are the main way to move between the station, Omicho Market, Kenrokuen, and the historic districts.
+The Kanazawa Loop Bus is one of the easiest options for most first-time visitors.

-- Single rides: Fine if you only plan to use the bus a few times.
+- Single rides: Fine if you only use the bus a few times.
+Carry cash as a backup because payment methods vary by route.

-- Kanazawa City One-Day Pass: Usually the better value if you expect multiple rides in one day.
+- Kanazawa City One-Day Pass: Usually better value if you expect multiple rides in one day.
+As of June 2026, it costs ¥800 for adults and ¥400 for children and covers participating buses in the central sightseeing area.

 Start Early for the Best Atmosphere

-Kanazawa feels very different at 9:00 a.m. than it does at 2:00 p.m.
-If you want historic districts and major sights to feel calmer, start early and try to visit busy areas like Higashi Chaya and Kenrokuen in the morning.
+Kanazawa feels very different in the morning than it does in the busiest part of the afternoon.
+If you want historic districts and major sights to feel calmer, start early and try to visit busy areas like Higashi Chaya and Kenrokuen earlier in the day.

 Do Not Treat Kanazawa Like a Checklist City